engula/engula/docs/design.md

 These units have varied resource requirements.
 For example, some are CPU-bound while some are IO-bound, some require reliable resources, while some can run with cheap but unreliable resources.
 The decomposition allows Engula to allocate optimal combinations of resources to different units according to their characteristics.
-It also enables developers to extend Engula with custom units that leverage these built-in units to provide higher-level services.
+It also enables developers to extend Engula with custom units that leverage these built-in ones to provide higher-level services.

 ### Universe